Jenis21/Breast-Cancer-with-AI/README.md

 This project demonstrates the application of machine learning algorithms to diagnose breast cancer using the Wisconsin Diagnostic Breast Cancer dataset.
 The goal is to accurately classify tumors as malignant or benign based on various cellular features.

-The Jupyter notebook (`jenis (1).py`) performs a complete data analysis and modeling pipeline.
+The Jupyter notebook (`jenis.ipynb`) performs a complete data analysis and modeling pipeline.
 It includes:
 - Data loading and preprocessing
 - Exploratory data analysis and visualizations
 - Feature scaling and train-test splitting